CDR plasma model

 computeCdrDriftVelocities(const Real a_time,

-const RealVect a_pos,
+const RealVect& a_pos,

-const RealVect a_E,
+const RealVect& a_E,

-const Vector<Real> a_cdrDensities) const = 0;
+const Vector<Real>& a_cdrDensities) const = 0;

-@param[in] a_time Time
+@param[in] a_time Current simulation time.

-@param[in] a_pos Position
+@param[in] a_pos Physical position.

-@param[in] a_E Electric field
+@param[in] a_E Electric field vector.

-@param[in] a_cdrDensities CDR densities
+@param[in] a_cdrDensities CDR species densities.

 */